mattcarlotta/nvi/README.md

 - clang-format v14.0.x (optional for formatting)

 You can determine if you're using the correct versions by:
-- Running `which <requirement>` that should output a binary path, if not, then it's not installed and will require platform specific installations.
+- Running `which <requirement>` that should output a executable path, if not, then it's not installed and will require platform specific installations.
-- Running `<requirement> --version` that should output a binary version equal to or above the required version.
+- Running `<requirement> --version` that should output a executable version equal to or above the required version.

 ## Installation
 ```DOSINI